 We intend that DSCT CIRCLE will be at the heart of the community in the area it is established in.
 We will encourage people from the community to visit and partake in teaching and learning, and if they wish to, by establishing their own communities, once they’ve seen and experienced our centre.

 We also hope to share skills and knowledge, take part in community activities, support small community businesses, and trade goods and services with the surrounding community, encouraging bartering and co-operative trade networking.
 Above all, we aim to act as an example of what can be achieved by focusing on love, kindness and respect, rather than money, profit and greed.

 Management and Funding of DSCT CIRCLE

-- Initial funding will be allocated first and foremost to cover the costs of acquiring and setting up some land, basic buildings and equipment for DSCT CIRCLE, the costs for the core 2 trustees and 3 beneficiaries of DSCT to move and settle on DSCT CIRCLE lands, with the aim of living permanently, and for their bills, food and accommodation while they are setting up DSCT CIRCLE.
+Initial funding will be allocated first and foremost to cover the costs of acquiring and setting up some land, basic buildings and equipment for DSCT CIRCLE, the costs for the initial Trustees and Beneficiaries of DSCT to move and settle on DSCT CIRCLE lands, with the aim of living permanently, and for their bills, food and accommodation while they are setting up DSCT CIRCLE.